With 5 Items

 The Advanced Blister Kit packs down to a tiny 10cm x 15cm x 1cm and only 64grams, giving you bang for bulk!
 It's a little bigger no they have their own custom made soft double zip bags (12cm x 17cm x 2cm max).
 And I’ve included some instructions so you can be sure to get the most out of these advanced items that may be new to you.

 If you're blister prone, if you want to keep your training on track, if you need advanced blister management capabilities ... the Advanced Blister Kit is the kit you should be looking at.

 Click below to buy now

-A blister kit that features the products and materials used by professionals for advanced blister management capabilites - the kind of stuff you don't find in basic kits.
+When you need more than a Band-Aid for your foot blisters.
+The Advanced “Starter” Blister Kit gives you medical-grade products and materials used by professionals for advanced blister prevention and treatment - the kind of stuff you don't find in basic cheap generic kits.
 Soft cover custom made bags pack down to 12cm x 17cm x 2cm (max).
-Total weight is just under 100g.
+Total weight is 120g.

 Keep your blister as pain-free as possible

 Prevent your blister from getting infected

 Allow your blister heal as quickly as possible